Malachi 3 – The Messenger of the Covenant

 1. (6-7) While declaring His mercy, God asks for repentance.

 a.
-I am the Lord, I do not change; therefore you are not consumed: If it were possible for God to change His mind about us, He might very well do it and we would be consumed.
-Fortunately the Lord does not change in His love or His choice towards us.
+I am the LORD, I do not change; therefore you are not consumed: If it were possible for God to change His mind about us, He might very well do it and we would be consumed.
+Fortunately, the LORD does not change in His love for us or His choice of us.

 2. (8-12) How Israel needed to repent.

 ‘In what way have we robbed You?’